Hydration: Are You Drinking Enough Water?

 Oh, I'm still chewing.

-Still though, before we leave this whole idea in the the dust, Holly told me that there is one instance where drinking water does help us lose weight.
+Before we leave this whole idea in the dust, Holly told me that there is one instance where drinking water does help us lose weight.

 And that's this.

-So you probably as you're drinking a lot of your water here you're probably not drinking other beverages
+Yeah.
+So, so you probably, as you're drinking a lot of your water here, you're probably not drinking other beverages.

 Without gallon bottles sticking beside us all day, Michelle and I made it through the first day of our gallon challenge.